 With Andrew’s next film, The Love Game, he was one of five filmmakers selected from across America to compete in a Nationwide film competition.
 The “Bflix” series was sponsored by Bloomingdale’s as a part of their Fall 2009 Film-themed campaign.
 He was up against a talented selection of filmmakers that included Robert Redford’s daughter, Amy.
 The films were showcased online and in all the Bloomingdale’s stores throughout the US where people could shop, watch and vote.
 At the end of six weeks of viewing and voting Andrew’s short was awarded the winning film sending him to the 2010 Film Independent Spirit Awards in Los Angeles.

 In 2010 Andrew produced and directed a six episode series based around the New York Times bestselling book "The Reason For God" by Timothy Keller.
-It was released on DVD in October.
+It was released on DVD in October and within one month had surpassed it's annual sales prediction.

-He directed a set of celebrity interviews with two time Oscar winning actress Marcia Gay Harden, Elizabeth Hurley, Julie Benz (Dexter, No Ordinary Family) and Karina Smirnoff (Dancing with the Stars) for Bloomingdale's which is currently playing in their stores during the Breast Cancer Awareness month of October.
+He directed a set of celebrity interviews with two time Oscar winning actress Marcia Gay Harden, Elizabeth Hurley, Julie Benz (Dexter, No Ordinary Family) and Karina Smirnoff (Dancing with the Stars) for Bloomingdale's which played in their stores during the Breast Cancer Awareness month of October.

 Andrew followed this by directing a spot for the Breast Cancer Research Foundation starring the beautiful and talented Kristin Chenoweth (Pushing Up Daisies, Glee, Promises Promises) along with a short film on world-renowned flautist Sir James Galway.